Strategic Opportunities Support (SOS)

 - To advance clinical and translational research at UCSF by providing resources specifically aimed at catalyzing research and career development activities in clinical and translational sciences.

 - To be a catalyst for researchers to explore novel areas and test the limits of innovative technologies and methodologies.

 - To accelerate the conversion of scientific discoveries from laboratories to the clinic and into practical medical advances for patients and communities that need them the most.

 - To provide a transparent, peer-reviewed process that awards funds to encourage and to enable research and career development in clinical and translational research.

 - To enhance the careers of investigators who are interested in obtaining expertise and skills required for modern clinical and translational research.

 RESOURCES & SERVICES

 Funding: SOS provides ~$1M/year to support researchers at UCSF

-- Multidisciplinary Research Project Planning Awards: Supports development of complex cross-disciplinary research projects, through funding of activities leading to large grant applications, such as a PO1 grant.
+- Multi-Disciplinary Planning Grant: Supports development of complex cross-disciplinary research projects, through funding of activities leading to large grant applications, such as a PO1 grant.